 All honors students are required to complete an Honors thesis in order to graduate as a University Honors Scholar.
 In addition, each student submitting a thesis must present his or her research at a conference or other public venue such as a regional Honors conference or the UWF Student Scholars Symposium.
 This page contains links to all of the necessary information you will need to complete your honors thesis.
+Students will submit proposals and thesis through the Online Proposal and Thesis Submission System.
 If you have additional questions, contact Ms. Robin Jones, Honors Program Coordinator, at email@example.com or Dr. Gregory Tomso, Associate Director of University Honors, at firstname.lastname@example.org.

 The first steps in beginning the thesis process are finding a faculty advisor, identifying a topic, writing a thesis proposal, and submitting it to the Honors office using the online submission system.
 After your proposal is accepted, you will be register for thesis credit hours.